 Environmental Benefits

-Greenlight is being designed and will be operated in a way that minimizes environmental effects and supports the transition to a net-zero electricity supply.
+Greenlight is being designed and will be operated in a way that minimizes environmental effects and supports the growing electricity needs in the province of Alberta.

-The integrated carbon capture facility will capture over 90% of carbon emissions from the combined cycle generating units and permanently store the carbon in a local carbon sequestration hub.
+The ability to integrate carbon capture in the future would lead to over 90% of carbon emissions from the combined cycle generating units being captured and permanently store the carbon in a local carbon sequestration hub.